 No. 3: Morounville, Detroit’s Riverfront (Jefferson & Grand Blvd.), November 2019

-These will be posted in the blog and will then be linked here, and the additional sites will be added over time.
+These will be posted in the blog and then will be linked here.
+Additional sites will be added over time.
 It should be noted that this is purely an academic design exercise and neither the author(s) nor Handbuilt City are working on behalf of any for-profit entity in the production of this project, nor with or on behalf of any public or nonprofit agency.

 Chrest, Anthony, et al. Parking Structures: Planning, Design, Construction, Maintenance, and Repair.
 2001.